Generalized Rindler Wedge and Holographic Observer Concordance: Surface area condition under null energy condition

 Finally, there are some interpretations to highlight.
-We only demand two conditions to derive SAC in this section: 1.
+We only demand two conditions to derive surface area condition in this section: 1.
 NEC 2.
 Geodesic completeness.

 Otherwise, Rindler-convexity might be relaxed as a result of the space/time cutoff or the existence of `negative matter'.
 In this case, Rindler-convexity is weaker than geodesic convexity.
-As the plane is a trivial kind of minimal surface, we could always build a geodesic-concave but Rindler-convex surface whose boundary is homologous to a plane, which further violates SAC.
+As the plane is a trivial kind of minimal surface, we could always build a geodesic-concave but Rindler-convex surface whose boundary is homologous to a plane, which further violates surface area condition.